ESL Pro League Season 7: Semifinals

 Fresh off of its win over mousesports, Liquid looked to move on to another grand finals.
 On the other hand, Natus Vincere was in its best form ever since picking up Oleksandr "s1mple" Kostyliev from Team Liquid. s1mple's current team was the favored team in the matchup against his former team.
 Meanwhile, a rematch of IEM Sydney 2018 took place in the second semifinals, in which FaZe won one of the closest 3–0 over Astralis.
 FaZe was coming off of its high by beating SK Gaming for the first time ever.

 Na'Vi jumped out to a massive 8–3 lead before Liquid started to recover by winning three of the last four rounds to keep the score relatively close.
 Na'Vi later made it 12–6, but Liquid took over from there.
-Lead by newly acquired Epitácio "TACO" de Melo's entry fragging, the American team took nine of the next ten rounds to reach map point first.
+Led by newly acquired Epitácio "TACO" de Melo's entry fragging, the American team took nine of the next ten rounds to reach map point first.
 Na'Vi won the twenty-ninth round to potentially send the game to overtime, but Liquid denied it and took the first map in regulation.
 Liquid continued its hot streak by going up 8–0 on Inferno, the second map, before Na'Vi struggled to pull away four rounds in the first half.
 Na'Vi did better the second half, but could not recover from the damage Liquid inflicted in the first and Liquid moved on to another grand finals.

 The second semifinals was supposed to be a potential grand finals matchup, but the series proved to be underwhelming.
 On the first map, Astralis had a slight 3–2 edge.
-However, the Danes never looked back after that and jumped to a 12-3 halftime lead.
+However, the Danes never looked back after that and jumped to a 12–3 halftime lead.
 The second half was a simple cleanup of the job they had to easily take the first map.
 The second map was even more one-sided as Astralis took a 9–0 lead and finished the half with a 13–2 lead.
 FaZe took four rounds in the second half, but the game was too far out of reach and Astralis moved on to another final.